You seem to have several different types of programme how can I tell which one to apply for?

 Each application is read by two people.
-Assessors will come from a creative and cultural leadership background in Norfolk and Suffolk.
+Assessors will come from creative and cultural leadership backgrounds both regionally and nationally.
 All applications are also read by a member of the CPC team.

 Will I get any qualifications or accreditation from completing the CPC programme?

 No, the programme is not a qualification and does not offer accreditation.
 Participants will be provided with a record of the training they attended at the end of the programme.

 I’m not ready to make an application at the moment.
 Can I apply next year?